 You’ll be asked to insert the key and press the button on it whenever you sign into GitHub.
 If you don’t have it, SMS authentication, the code-generating app, or a standard recovery key can all be used to gain access to your account.

-We’re still in the early days for U2F, but expect more and more services to add support for it in the future.
+We’re still in the early days for U2F, but this technology is going to take off with the Web Authentication API.
 The FIDO consortium, which develops U2F, contains companies like Google, Microsoft, Intel, ARM, Samsung, Qualcomm, VISA, MasterCard, American Express, PayPal, and a variety of big banks.
-With so many big companies involved, many more websites should start supporting U2F security keys soon.
+With so many big companies involved, many more websites will start supporting U2F security keys and other alternative authentication methods soon.